 Once you’re verified to send money from Japan, you can’t pay for transfers from other currencies using bank transfer or debit/credit card.
 Instead, you can send from your currency accounts.
 You can send up to 1 million JPY or equivalent per transfer.

 If you don't live in Japan, but want to send from JPY, you'll need to submit an ID and proof of address.

-If you live in Japan, the process to get verified can be confusing, so we’ve listed out common mistakes, and step-by-step instructions.
+If you live in Japan, the process to get verified can be confusing, so we’ve listed out step-by-step instructions and common mistakes.

 Common mistakes when getting verified

-The address on your Wise account doesn’t match your ID
+The address on your Wise account and ID has to be your current one.

-Change your address to match your ID before getting verified — it must match exactly.
+Change your address to your current one before getting verified.

 Your 4–digit code wasn’t in your pictures